TheShadowEevee/TheShadowEevee.github.io/_posts/2023-03-15-KC7-New2Cyber-2023-Writeup.md

 | where hostname contains "5RT9-MACHINE"
 ```

 This reveals the updater.dll file running 2 commands, "whoami" and a command using Windows Task Scheduler.
 <sub>Note: This command (starting with schtasks) is the answer to Q 3.20.
-Use this information to complete Q 3.21; Q 3.20 does not exist due to an error.<sub>
+Use this information to complete Q 3.21; Q 3.20 does not exist due to an error.

 We can take the task scheduler command and check to see if other systems may have run it.

 ```sql